elliotta/hephaestus/README.md

 Installation
 ------------

+### pyserial

 Assuming you already have a python2.7 install, all you need to run this code is the pyserial module.

+Python2.7 and pyserial come installed on some versions of raspbian.

 To get this on OSX, either use your favorite package manager, or a virtual environment, or install it in the system area.
 This last is the simplest way to set it up, but is not the recommended method becasue this may need repeated after a system update.
 This also requires root access: